Updated On

 Install a Bat Cone

 It’s best to install a bat cone in one of the holes, which allows bats to squeeze out of your attic but not into the space.
 Essentially, it’s a one-way door for bats to exit.
-Once you install these, wait a few days to ensure all the bats are gone before completely sealing up the holes or cracks.
+Once you install these, wait a few days to make sure all the bats are gone before completely sealing up the holes or cracks.

 Bat cones are relatively affordable.
 They typically cost between $20 and $40, depending on the type.